cattena/varunbpatil.github.com/_posts/2013-11-18-linux-tricks-3.md

     $ sudo iwconfig wlan0 essid "actual essid" # select network

 Again, this is useful if you do not have or do not want a tray applet to control networks (like nm-applet).

+####Multiple commands in the background, Important distinction

+    $ (command1; command2; command3) &

+Here, commands are executed sequentially but all of them are executed in the background.

+    $ (command1 & command2) &

+Here, command1 is started in the background followed immediately by command2 i.e, command2 does not wait for command1 to complete.
+Both the commands are still executed in the background.
+Note that & also performs the function of ; in that it seperates the two commands.
+Here, $! returns the pid of the process group and not the pid of either command1 or command2.

+    $ (command1; command2) &
+    $ wait $!

+This is how you wait for the group of background tasks to complete in a script.